PickleBoxer/ps_googleanalyticszaraz/README.md

 This module uses Zaraz Ecommerce tracking to provide enhanced performance and security.

+### Key Features

+- **Easy Integration**: Quickly integrate Google Analytics with your PrestaShop store using Cloudflare Zaraz.
+- **Enhanced Performance**: Improve your website's performance by offloading analytics tracking to Cloudflare's edge network.
+- **Increased Security**: Benefit from Cloudflare's robust security features to protect your analytics data.
+- **Comprehensive Tracking**: Gain detailed insights into your store's performance with accurate and reliable analytics data.
+- **User-Friendly**: Simple setup and configuration through the PrestaShop admin panel.

 ### Notes

 Enhanced Ecommerce must be enabled in Google Analytics settings for full functionality.
 Otherwise, some data (refunds etc.) will not be visible.
 Follow [the related instructions][1].